mhvk/baseband-tasks/docs/index.rst

 Helpers
 =======

-Scintillometry also contains helper modules that assist with calculations and that link it with other software, such as Fourier transform packages or pulsar timing software.
+Baseband-tasks also contains helper modules that assist with calculations and that link it with other software, such as Fourier transform packages or pulsar timing software.